edterrell/kindle_highlights/README.md

 ## Setup

 1. Make sure you have Python 3.8+ installed.
+2. If you wish to create a new environment use: conda env create -f environment.yml
 2. Install dependencies: pip install -r requirements.txt.
-The dependencies are pandas and numpy
+Dependencies are pandas,numpy and streamlit
-3. Run the script: python kindle.py
+3. Run the script: streamlit run kindle_prototype.py
 4. Copy the 'My Clippings.txt' to your desktop.
 (See Note below).
+The program prompts the user to drag and drop this file.

 ## Features